 YAY!
-Oh my rawness I freaking LOVE kids ♥ Just pulled the flax crackers out of the dehydrator and went outside to take pics for you.
-A little girl about 9 or 10 comes out with her grandparents and says “What are you doing?”
-I said “I’m taking pictures of raw crackers” she goes … “why”… I told her I run a raw food blog and teach people how to eat healthy and take care of their bodies.. she was interested and her grandparents stood back…
+Oh my rawness I freaking LOVE kids ♥ I just pulled these delicious flax crackers out of the dehydrator and went outside to take pictures for you.
+A little girl about 9 or 10 came out with her grandparents and said, “what are you doing?”
+I replied, and told her “I’m taking pictures of raw crackers”, she asked me why.
+I told the little girl I run a health and wellness blog and teach people how to eat healthy and take care of their bodies.
+She looked at me wide-eyed while her grandparents stood back.

 Makes about 4 trays (30-40 crackers)